ProjectEvergreen/wcc/docs/pages/docs.md

 ### renderFromHTML

 This function takes a string of HTML and an array of any top-level custom elements used in the HTML, and returns the static HTML output of the rendered content.
+WCC will follow and recursively render any imports from those top-level custom elements, however.

 <!-- eslint-disable no-unused-vars -->